Cut Added Sugar? Seattle Sutton's ALWAYS has!

 At Seattle Sutton’s Healthy Eating we are very proud that our meals average between 4-4.5% of added sugars, less than the Dietary Guidelines recommendations for 10% or less of total daily calories, and even beneath the advisory panel’s recommendation of 6% or less.
 While the medical community and news outlets discuss the new guidelines and if they align with what is best for our health, we will stand back in confidence knowing our meals will provide you with exactly what your body needs and ALWAYS have!

-Interested in eating healthy?
+Interested in eating healthy and feeling great?
 Hungry for more?